aghorui/lhf/README.md

 from the operation, such as subset relations are also hashed in order to possibly speed up future operations.

 LHF is meant to be extended to fit the needs of a particular use case.
-The class should be derived and more operations or facilities should be implemented as required if in case LHF does not meet all needs.
-Although the ways in which the tight coupling between operations still needs to be ironed out.
+The class should be derived and more operations or facilities should be implemented as required if in case the default LHF class does not meet all needs.

-This project is still in active development and hence errors and issues may arise frequently.
+This project is still in active development.

 ## Building (Test Programs) and Installing